What were an Egyptian pharaoh's roles and responsibilities?

 The pharaoh was responsible for maintaining diplomatic relations with other countries.

-However, Egyptian pharaohs generally did not marry foreign princesses because it was believed that doing so would elevate foreign royalty to their level.
+It is important to understand the Egyptian pharaohs generally did not marry foreign princesses because it was believed that doing so would elevate foreign royalty to their level.

 Rather, they sent their own daughters to foreign courts or gave lesser wives to foreign princes and kings.